0Miquel/OpenPCDet-video-surveillance/README.md

 # Forked version of OpenPCDet for video surveillance
 Author: Miquel Romero Blanch ([Github](https://github.com/0Miquel))

+A video surveillance benchmark has been designed based on the nuScenes dataset.

 [//]: # (Additional requirements needed from the ones in `requirements.txt`:)

 [//]: # (+ numpy==1.23.0)